kasun-fernando/personal-webpage/_pages/research.md

 title: Research
 permalink: /Research/
 ---
-Broadly speaking, the prime focus of my research is the interplay between probability theory, dynamical systems and statistics.
+Broadly speaking, the prime focus of my research is <b>the interplay between probability theory, dynamical systems and statistics</b>.
 I investigate
-- statistical properties of dynamical systems and Markov processes,
+- <b>statistical properties of dynamical systems and Markov processes</b>,
-- inferential statistics in the context of dynamical systems, and
+- <b>inferential statistics in the context of dynamical systems</b>, and
-- higher order asymptotics for limit theorems
+- <b>higher order asymptotics for limit theorems</b>

 using spectral theory and a combination of techniques from classical probability theory, stochastic analysis, statistics and dynamical systems.
 Recently, I have started looking at
-- applications of machine learning to solve related problems.
+- <b>applications of machine learning</b> to problems related to previous research topics.

-So far, I have collaborated with and have ongoing collaborations with a diverse group of researchers based in Australia, Austria, Canada, France, Italy, and the United States.
-Apart from dynamicists and probabilists, I have formed research connections with statisticians and machine learning researchers, and I am actively searching for interdisciplinary research opportunities.
+So far, I have collaborated with and have ongoing collaborations with a diverse group of researchers based in Australia, Austria, Canada, France, Italy, and the US.
+Apart from dynamicists and probabilists, I have formed research connections with machine learning researchers and statisticians, and I am actively searching for interdisciplinary research opportunities.

 Below, I discuss some of my research interests grouped by major themes.
 I mention the motivation behind each long-term project and the collaborators I work with.
 The resulting publications are [here](https://kasun-fernando.github.io/personal-webpage/Publications/).